jynik/ready-set-yocto/ready-set-yocto.md

 That's it, as far as the bbappend goes.
 The last thing to do is enable our new layer, since we haven't done that yet.

 One final note - it would be incredibly annoying if you had to create a new bbappend file for every patch, or even minor, revision bump to a piece of software.
 As noted [here](https://www.yoctoproject.org/docs/3.0/mega-manual/mega-manual.html#append-bbappend-files), you can actually use a "%" wildcard in the version portion of a recipe filename to match multiple version.
-We could have named our file, `busybox_1.31.%.bbappend`, for example, to match all versions in teh 1.31.x series.
+We could have named our file, `busybox_1.31.%.bbappend`, for example, to match all versions in the 1.31.x series.

 ## Enable our layer ##